TracyZhangyr/Minecraft-Geolocator/docs/proposal.md

 ## Evaluation Plan
 ### Quantitative Evaluation
 The proposed problem is a type of regression problem.
-We will be evluating the errors between the predicted location and the true location.
+We will be evaluating the errors between the predicted location and the true location.
 We plan to use mean squared error and root mean squared error on the longitude and latitude.
 The baseline model will be guessing the latitude and longitude randomly.
 We expect our model to improve